G20 requires big insurers to hold more capital

 A second stage will calculate a bespoke capital requirement based mainly on how much a company is plugged into the financial sector and if it has "non traditional" operations.

-This refers to complex derivatives, extensive "repo" activities and securities lending, or whether a company offers some types of annuities, mortgage insurance and credit guarantees.
+This refers to complex derivatives, extensive "repo" activities and securities lending, or if a company offers some types of annuities, mortgage insurance and credit guarantees.

 Size alone and apparent global reach will only represent a small part of the capital calculation, the IAIS said.